d3vilh/openvpn-ui/README.md

   </details>

-## Documentation
-Most of documentation can be found in the [main README.md](https://github.com/d3vilh/raspberry-gateway) file, if you want to run it without anything else you'll have to edit the [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L20) (which currently points to the PiHole DNS Server) and if you don't want to use a custom dns-resolve at all you may also want to comment out [this line](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L39).

 ## Configuration
-**OpenVPN UI** can be accessed on own port (*e.g. http://localhost:8080 , change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L18) `ovpnui_user` & `ovpnui_password` vars, just before the installation.
+**OpenVPN UI** can be accessed on own port (*e.g. http://localhost:8080), the default user and password is `admin/gagaZush` preconfigured in `config.yml` if you are using Raspberry-Gateway or Openvpn-aws projects.
+For standalone installation, you can pass your own credentials via environment variables to container (refer to Manual installation).

-#### Container volume
+### Container volume
-The container volume will be inicialized by using the [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) image with included scripts to automatically generate everything you need on the first run:
+The container volume can be inicialized by using the [d3vilh/openvpn-server](https://github.com/d3vilh/raspberry-gateway/tree/master/openvpn-server/openvpn-docker) image with included scripts to automatically generate everything you need on the first run:
  - Diffie-Hellman parameters
  - an EasyRSA CA key and certificate
  - a new private key